 Assisted DKT International in Viet Nam in developing a nationwide survey to establish a new brand of condom.
 I was responsible for developing the request for proposals, leading the selection process for research agencies, analyzing the qualitative data and writing a synthesis report of qualitative/quantitative data (Memoirs of a Champion.)
 The report was part of the development and positioning of new condom brand for Viet Nam.

-Program for Appropriate Technology in Health, AIDS Surveillance and Education Project (ASEP), Manila, Philippines
+Program for Appropriate Technology in Health, AIDS Surveillance and Education Project (ASEP), Manila, Philippines, March 2003 to August 2003

 In a separate assignment, developed and pretested an Advocacy Kit for Local Government Units in the COPE approach, to help LGUs assume on-going responsibility for local HIV/AIDS prevention efforts, and contributed to a BCC Training Manual for Social Hygiene Centers.